 Starbucks supports water, sanitation and hygiene education programs through the Starbucks Foundation’s Ethos Water Fund.
 For each bottle of Ethos® water purchased, a contribution of $.05US ($.10CN in Canada) is made to the fund.
-Since 2005 $7.38 million has been granted through the Ethos Water Fund, benefitting approximately 430,000 people around the world.
+Since 2005 $12.3 million has been granted through the Ethos Water Fund, benefitting more than 500,000 people around the world.

 Indonesia’s BLEND Project – Better Living Education, Nutrition and Development

-In Indonesia’s Aceh province, Starbucks has teamed with Save the Children to improve children’s health and education in coffee-growing communities through BLEND (Better Living, Education, Nutrition and Development).
-Since 2009 Starbucks has contributed $2.1 million to the project and helped improve the lives of children and their families from more than 40 communities in the Bener Meriah district.
+In Indonesia’s Aceh province, Starbucks teamed with Save the Children from 2009 – 2014 to improve children’s health and education in coffee-growing communities through BLEND (Better Living, Education, Nutrition and Development).
+Starbucks contributed $2.1 million to the project and helped improve the lives of children and their families from more than 40 communities in the Bener Meriah district.

 Education in Guatemala

-Since 2005 Starbucks has contributed over $2.6 million toward the Guatemala Education Initiative, an effort with Save the Children to bring education programs to children living in remote coffee-producing villages in that country.
-Starbucks has been focused on Guatemala’s Huehuetenango region since 2011 through a three-year, $1 million project that is improving the overall quality of preschool and primary education for children in 20 communities.
+From 2005 to 2014, Starbucks contributed over $2.6 million toward the Guatemala Education Initiative, an effort with Save the Children to bring education programs to children living in remote coffee-producing villages in that country.
+Starbucks also focused on Guatemala’s Huehuetenango region in 2011 through a three-year, $1 million project that improved the overall quality of preschool and primary education for children in 20 communities.